hashicorp/terraform-provider-google/website/docs/r/compute_global_forwarding_rule.html.markdown

   If the network specified is in auto subnet mode, this field is optional.
   However, a subnetwork must be specified if the network is in custom subnet mode or when creating external forwarding rule with IPv6.

+* `network_tier` -
+  (Optional)
+  This signifies the networking tier used for configuring this load balancer and can only take the following values:
+  `PREMIUM`, `STANDARD`.
+  For regional ForwardingRule, the valid values are `PREMIUM` and `STANDARD`.
+For GlobalForwardingRule, the valid value is `PREMIUM`.
+  If this field is not specified, it is assumed to be `PREMIUM`.
+  If `IPAddress` is specified, this value must be equal to the networkTier of the Address.
+  Possible values are: `PREMIUM`, `STANDARD`.

 * `service_directory_registrations` -
   (Optional)